Avery2/Abortion-Data-Exploration/README.md

 4. The difference between reasons for abortion
 5. The reason for missing values (survey question changes)

-I created new visuals to highlight each of these visuals besides the last point (because it was part of data cleaning).
+I created new visuals to highlight each of these besides the last point (because it was part of data cleaning).
 I combined points 2 and 4 by grouping by reason before age.

 <div align="center">
   <img width="85%" alt="Abortion Stances by Age" src="https://user-images.githubusercontent.com/53503018/137049941-a3a961a1-f3f2-41cf-822f-a039964a1e4a.png">